 • Heavy Haul Trucks

 Though construction sites are common places for heavy equipment accidents, factories see their share of horrific mishaps when machines malfunction or proper safety measures are not instituted.
 In private industry manufacturing in America, about 35,000 non-fatal injuries are reported each year.
-Common injuries, like the following, can be quite traumatic and debilitating:

 Workers are regularly injured performing normal, daily tasks.
 Typically, factory workers are injured while working in the following capacities: